esyed3426/LyricsForFakeFans/README.md

 I used python to get albums from Spotify based on user input, then I stored all the tracks in the album into an array of custom abstract objects, and when adding them in, I got the lyrics for them using the Genius API and did some error handling there in the case of None responses.
 I then parsed the lyrics for each song into segments of max 1550 to get around that max SMS character count of 1600.
 After that, I sent each songs lyrics to my phone number using the Twilio API.
+Bing bada boom mr worldwide as i step in the room, dale